GoogleCloudPlatform/serverless-production-readiness-java-gcp/genai/quotes-llm/.gemini/IMPLEMENT.md

 4.  **Completion and Handoff:**
     *   Announce the final result: "All checks passed.
 The implementation is complete and the system is stable."
+    *   Recite the plan you have implemented for the user
     *   Return to a neutral, listening state, awaiting the user's next command.